askorama/orama/packages/orama/README.md

 const db = await create({
   schema: {
-    author: 'string',
+    name: 'string',
-    quote: 'string',
+    description: 'string',
+    price: 'number',
+    meta: {
+      rating: 'number'
+    }
   },
 })
 ```

-If you are using Node.js without ESM, please see [build](#builds) section below on how to properly require Orama.
+If you are using Node.js without ESM, please see the [usage with CommonJS](#usage-with-commonjs) section below on how to properly require Orama.

 Orama will only index string properties, but will allow you to set and store
 additional data if needed.